 - Rudolph Carnap, icon of the logical positivist group, "The Vienna Circle".

-The gist of such positivism is a belief that science (as opposed to `woowoo' religion, spirituality, and metaphysics) deserves all the credit for the notable gains in the welfare of Europeans during the early 20th century, and thus society should transition their ideological focus away from finding truth in God toward the pursuit of finding truth in Science.
-Such an ideological lighthouse must surely bring us toward the truth, and our optimal godly application of it.
+The gist of such positivism is a belief that the formalities of modern science (as opposed to `woowoo' religion, spirituality, or metaphysics) deserve all the credit for the notable gains in the welfare of Europeans during the early 20th century, and thus society should transition their ideological focus away from finding truth in God toward the pursuit of finding truth in Science.
+Such an ideological lighthouse must surely bring us toward the Truth, and our optimal godly application of it.
 In this mission `science' must be defined in such a way to exclude the nonsensical ideas of anything that isn't sufficiently clever or mathematical.
 In other words… Math, linguistics, computer science, and what we now generally call `analytical’ philosophy are all that count as philosophy, and nothing else is worthwhile for Western thought.
 How fun!

-Carnap’s normative theories of science embrace `reality' through a dualist separation between empirical laws of observation and theoretical laws of logical deduction.
+The normative theories of logical positivism tend to embrace `reality' through a dualist separation between empirical laws of observation and theoretical laws of logical deduction.
 Treating `empirics' as `realism' has caused a plethora of academic disciplines to become increasingly obsessed with statistics.
 New methods of data acquisition have led to massive breakthroughs in our understanding of many things.
 It has also generated an endless variety of farcical intellectual bubbles, with statistically significant and mathematically-proven meaninglessness abound.
 Many disciplines have become completely crowded out by whatever collections of data are collected at the most microscopic level (quarks, neurons, chains of protein, commodities), with little to no interest given to the larger social dynamics of their craft.

 These statistical disciplines, while informative, have also led to mass confusion and absurd dogma regarding empirical validity.
 Scientific crises, statistical alienation, bad teaching, the list of problems is truly endless.
 Importantly for pedagogy, Carnap's dualism leaves out any question of value.
 What deductions should we conduct?
 The human sensory experience is incredibly multi-dimensional and textured.
 What kind of 'empirics’ do we consider most compelling and most beneficial for society?
 Or just for scientists?... or for corporate profit?.......